tomstagg/nn-zero-to-hero/README.md

 Still focussed on MLP. why it's hard to optimise, by looking at gradients and activitiation and how they behave during training.
 It's harder to optimise these.

+#### Fixing the initial loss
+The initial loss is based on a random distribution of weights. loss is ~27.9, whereas a uniform distribution would be close to 3.3.
+Weights are initalised with extreme values which mean that many of the training runs initially are to reduce this to more normal values.
+This gives the hocky stick appearance for loss for runs.
+What we can do is set the bias to 0 and the W to a fraction of there normalised values to give a better starting loss.
+We could set the weights also to 0 but for some reasons, it's better if they are not zero.

+#### Fixing the saturated tanh

+tanh at extreme values takes on values of either 1 or -1. at these points the gradient is very close to 0 and so movement away from these values is extremely hard.
+If the hidden layer after passing through the tanh function is 1 or -1 that that is bad for each neuron.
+The optimisation is stuck and. the tanh function squash the input to values between 1 and -1.
+It's possible to see for each training run if the tanh is in this bad position.
+If this occurs for all training examples this is bad and the neuron is dead!
+Permanent brain damage has occured.
+It can also occur during training of the learning rate is too high, this can knock out neurons into the extreme value region and they never come back as the grad is 0.

+The way to prevent this is to set scale the weights and bias feeding into tanh, the preactivations, which normalises the input.
+This makes the distribution out of tanh more uniform and less likely to be > 0.99.

+## Kaiming Normal
+When we multiply our randomised inputs with randomised weights of the initial layer, we increase standard deviation.
+We want to normalise our weights by the scale of the fan-in.
+We can use [kaiming normal](https://pytorch.org/docs/stable/nn.init.html) to set the gain correctly.

+It used to be important to set the initialisation accurately as the network was fragile.
+Now less important as there are various techniques like optimises, residual connection, residual layers.